-The NIMS Implementation Objectives for Local, State, Tribal, and Territorial Jurisdictions clarifies the NIMS implementation requirements in FEMA preparedness grant Notices of Funding Opportunities

-(NOFOs).
-As recipients and subrecipients of federal preparedness (non-disaster) grant awards, jurisdictions and organizations must achieve, or be actively working to achieve, all of the NIMS Implementation Objectives.
-The objectives can be found on the NIMS webpage at https://www.fema.gov/emergency-managers/nims/implementation-training.
+- The NIMS Implementation Objectives for Local, State, Tribal, and Territorial Jurisdictions clarifies the - 2395 NIMS implementation requirements in FEMA preparedness grant Notices of Funding Opportunities - 2396 (NOFOs).
+As recipients and subrecipients of federal preparedness (non-disaster) grant awards, - 2397 jurisdictions and organizations must achieve, or be actively working to achieve, all of the NIMS - Implementation Objectives.
+The objectives can be found on the NIMS webpage at NIMS Implementation - and Training | FEMA.gov.